In order to solve the many and varied challenges we have, we must embrace and embed new products and technologies.

 We have seen some great new products come through our innovation programmes over the last year which are now being developed further:

 As part of Vision Zero, safety on the bus network is a priority.
 To help achieve this, we have launched the Bus Safety Innovation Challenge to identify new, innovative products and solutions which will improve the safety of London buses.

 The cohort which has been selected to partner with bus operators to develop and trial their solutions are:

 For more information visit the Bus Safety Innovation Challenge website.

 Following the launch of the Connected Retail London competition in March 2019, we challenged businesses to come up with an innovative technical concept that reimagines physical retail space to meet the needs of our customers.

 Following 29 entries and 10 shortlisted concepts, we are pleased to announce Sook as the winner.
 Sook's technology allows businesses and individuals to have a physical space as and when they need it.
 With time slots as short as one hour, Sook enables tailored retail space and encourages retailers to create their own digital interior.

 For more information, visit the Connected Retail London website.

-We worked with the Mayor's Office on his inaugural Civic Innovation Challenge.
+In 2018, we worked with the Mayor's Office on his inaugural Civic Innovation Challenge.
 The challenge looked for start-ups to develop ways to reduce inequality, prevent climate change and support London's ageing population.

 We're trialling an 18-month pilot partnership with Bosch to give small businesses and start-ups the opportunity to work with renowned experts and use cutting-edge data to tackle crucial transport challenges in London.